MoustaphaCamara/hcse-app/README.md

 ```

-Now open with VS Code with the command `code .` and start by creating a ".env" file.
+Now open with VS Code with the command `code .` and start by duplicating  the `.env.example` file and rename it `.env`.

-Copy the content of .env.example file inside this new file, and open a new terminal.
-Run the command :
+Open a new terminal and run the command :
 ```
 php artisan key:generate
 ```